fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault3.md

 * Can omit the change address: true
 * Can spend change immediately: true
 * Can consolidate inputs: true.
 Arbitrary number of wallet vault inputs can be spent in the same transaction and send to the same destination/change address.
 * Canceling each destination / change send either individually or together are both options: **false**.
-However, in the scenario of an attacker, this ability isn't needed.
+However, in the scenario of an attack, this ability isn't needed.
 * Finalization time: **5 days**.
 Sending to an address that expects to be able to spend the transaction earlier than this won't work.
 This is a fundamental limitation of a wallet vault.

 ## Addresses